Microsoft Fiscal Year 2017 Fourth Quarter Earnings Conference Call

 with the go to market.
 And this transformation is ongoing.

-This has been happening over multiple years, but we now have got very good customer momentum, because ultimately
+This has been happening over multiple years, but we now have got very good customer momentum, because ultimately this

-needs of both large customers, as well as small businesses.
+large customers, as well as small businesses.

-AMY HOOD: And I think in many ways, Keith, what we’ve done is really a natural extension of some of
+AMY HOOD: And I think in many ways, Keith, what we’ve done is really a natural extension of some of the

-the investments we’ve made over the past 18 months to add technical resources to be more present in customer accounts,
+investments we’ve made over the past 18 months to add technical resources to be more present in customer accounts,

 to really drive their transformation towards success outcomes.
 You’re seeing it even in our Intelligent Cloud